island-is/island.is/apps/services/auth/personal-representative-public/README.md

 ## About

-This service provides third-party service providers with information about personal representatives and their delegated rights.
+Access information on personal representatives and their delegated rights for third-party service providers.

 ## Context

-The Personal Representative Public API enables service providers, without using Digital Iceland's login, to access information about personal representatives and their clients.
-This allows representatives to access services on behalf of clients per their contract and connection.
+The Personal Representative Public API allows service providers to access info about personal representatives and their clients without Digital Iceland's login, enabling representatives to access services per their contracts.

-Service providers must use secure logins and query only for logged-in users.
+Service providers should use secure logins and query info only for logged-in users.

 ### Example of Connections